The 10 Commandments of the Rookie Card

-Collectors today have options.
 There is something for every type of sports card collector.
 But the one thing most, if not all, sports card collectors have in common is the rookie card.
-We can collectively appreciate and recognize the value found in them.
-However, it’s been a bumpy road.
+But by 2005 the RC was considered broken, and this is why The 10 Commandments of the Rookie Card was desperately needed.

 “A rookie card is a trading card that is the first to feature an athlete after that athlete has participated in the highest level of competition within his or her sport.”

-- A rookie card must be licensed by the League in order to use team logos.
-And must be licensed by the Players Association which indicates that the player is a member of the organization and manufacturers can now legally print cards of that player.
+- A rookie card must be licensed by both the League and the Players Association – this indicates that the player is a member of the organization and manufacturers can now legally print cards of that player.
+Both licenses are needed.

 - A rookie card can only be released after a player has made a pro-level roster.

-- A rookie card must be branded with some type of identifier on the card front that states it is indeed a rookie card.
-However, just because it’s branded with the RC logo doesn’t make it necessarily true, it must also meet the rest of the criteria for a true RC designation.
+- A rookie card must be branded with some type of identifier on the card front – however, just because it’s branded with this identifier doesn’t make it necessarily true, it must also meet the rest of the criteria for a true RC designation.

 - A rookie card must appear in the base set.
 If a player has more than one card in the base set the first appearance of that player shall be considered the RC.

 - A rookie card must come from a product that is allocated in pack form and distributed nationally when released – regional sets may be desired by some collectors but the industry doesn’t include those because of the limited distribution.
 The overall principle here is, all collectors should have a fair and equal chance at owning said cards.